 According to the Tokyo Times report the HPV vaccination in Japan was withdrawn from the market in 2013 after 2,000 girls reported serious symptoms.
 The side effects of the HPV vaccines include regional pain, seizures, brain damage, blindness, paralysis, speech problems, pancreatitis, short-term memory loss and death.
 The initial onset of symptoms occurred anything from several weeks to one year after the girls received the HPV vaccine.

 In the United States, the Vaccine Adverse Event Reporting System (VAERS) gathers official reports for all vaccines’ side effects and creates statistical data based on these reports.
-The current total for severe side effects of Cervarix and Gardasil combined is now 35,270.
+The current total in the US for severe side effects of Cervarix and Gardasil combined is now 35,270.

 Pap Smears & other Alternative Solutions

-Pap smears are and remain highly effective; they can detect HPV and precancerous cells at a very early stage,and cryotherapy (a medical technique for freezing and killing abnormal cells)is used as an efficient way to remove cells that could possibly be cancerous.
+Pap smears are highly effective; they can detect precancerous cells at a very early stage, and cryotherapy (a medical technique for freezing and killing abnormal cells) is used as an efficient way to remove cells that could possibly be cancerous.

-With nature and time on our side it seems clear that supporting a healthy body is really the key when it comes to preventing cervical cancer.
+With nature and time on our side it seems clear that supporting a healthy body is key when it comes to preventing cervical cancer.